fluree/docs.flur.ee/src/content/1.0.0/library/clojure/clojure-overview.md

 #### Schema

 All data transacted into a ledger must conform to a schema.
-There are some built-in schemas that every ledger starts with that form very useful building blocks for constructing your own.
+We'll transact a basic schema below.
 See the [Schema](/docs/1.0.0/schema/overview) documentation for more details.

 Create a collection, which you can think of as a type of entity, or a relational database table.